 Need for Amendments.
-The framers of the Constitution realized the impossibility of drafting a perfect document-one that would meet the needs of their time and all future times.
+The framers of the Constitution realized the impossibility of drafting a perfect document one that would meet the needs of their time and all future times.
 So provision was made by which the Constitution may be changed.
 The process was made sufficiently difficult to prevent its modification by every passing wave of public opinion; yet sufficiently easy to make possible amendments necessary to meet abiding changes in the social and political order.
 However, some think the method too complex and believe a simpler one should be provided.

 The Method of Amendment.
 Two steps are necessary in the amendment of the Constitution.
 First an amendment must be proposed; and second it must be ratified.
 It may be proposed in either one of two ways-(1) by a two-thirds vote of each house of Congress; or (2) by a convention called by Congress at the request of the legislatures of two-thirds of the States.
 The amendment may be ratified also in either one of two ways-(1) by the legislatures of three-fourths of the States; or (2) by conventions in three-fourths of the States, the conventions being called especially to consider ratification.
-Congress is permitted to determine which of the two methods of ratification shall be employed.
+Congress is permitted to determine which of the two methods of ratification shall be employed.1 which is still in effect, that no State can be deprived of its equal suffrage in the Senate.

-Two limitations were placed upon the right to amend the Contsitution.
-It was provided that the importation of slaves could not be prohibited prior to 1808; and a limitation, which is still in effect, that no State can be deprived of its equal suffrage in the Senate.
+Two limitations were placed upon the right to amend the Constitution.
+It was provided that the importation of slaves could not be prohibited prior to 1808; and a limitation,